SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops-exam-problems.md

 # Chapter 5.2.
-Loops – Exam Problems
+Loops – Exam Tasks

-In the previous chapter, we learned how to run a block of code **more than once**.
+In the previous chapter, we learned how to execute a block of commands **more than once**.
 That’s why we introduced **`for` loops** and we looked at some of its main use cases.
-This chapter aims to cement our knowledge by solving some more complex problems with loops, given at exams.
-We will show detailed solutions for some of the examples, and for the others, we will leave only guidance.
+This chapter aims to consolidate our knowledge by solving some more complex tasks with loops, given at exams.
+We will show detailed solutions for some of the examples, and for the others, we will leave guidance only.
-Before we get to work it’s best if we take another look at the construction of the **`for` loop**:
+Before we get to work it’s best if we recall the construction of the **`for` loop**:

 ![](assets/chapter-5-2-images/00.For-construction.png)

 **For loops** consist of:
- * Initialization block is run once in the beginning before the compiler checks the condition for the loop.
-In this case, the variable counter is declared (**`int i`**) and its initial value is set.
+ * Initialization block - executed only once at the beginning before the compiler checks the repeat condition for the first time.
+In this case, the variable counter (**`int i`**) is declared  and its initial value is set.
- * The repeat condition (**`i <= 10`**),  is run once before each iteration.
+ * The repeat condition (**`i <= 10`**),  ran once before each iteration.
- * Counter update (**`i++`**) – this code runs after every iteration.
+ * Counter update (**`i++`**) – this code is executed after each iteration.
  * The loop body - can contain one line of code or a whole block of code.

-## Exam Problems
+## Exam Tasks

 Let’s solve some problems with loops from exams in SoftUni.

-## Problem: Histogram
+## Task: Histogram

 We are given **n whole numbers** within the range [**1 … 1000**].
 Some percent of them **p1** are below 200, percent __p2__ are from 200 to 399, percent **p3** are from 400 to 599, percent **p4** are from 600 to 799 and the rest are **p5** percent from 800 and above.
 Let us write a program that calculates and prints the percentages in the console **p1**, **p2**, **p3**, **p4** and **p5**.